Rural Short-Term Rentals

 Halifax Regional Council received a staff report with information on this project on Tuesday, May 27, 2025.
 A link to the report is available through the May 27 Halifax Regional Council Agenda (Item 15.1.2).

-Amendments to short-term rental regulations for some rural plan areas (detailed in the abovementioned report) are being considered through the Regional Plan Review, Phase 4 package.
-First reading of the package passed at a meeting of Regional Council on Tuesday, June 10.
+Amendments to short-term rental regulations for specified rural plan areas (detailed in the abovementioned report) are included with the Regional Plan Review, Phase 4 package.

-To review the proposed amendments to Land Use By-Laws on short-term rentals, please see Attachment C of the proposed Regional Plan package, available as a PDF linked from Item 10.1 of the June 10 Halifax Regional Council Agenda.
+To review the proposed amendments to Land Use By-Laws on short-term rentals, please see Attachment C of the proposed Regional Plan package, available as a PDF linked from Item 4.1 of the June 19 Halifax Regional Council Special Meeting Agenda.

 Learn More